Academic Probation & Dismissal Counseling

 What is academic renewal?

 Students can request an academic renewal for substandard grades (D, F) received.
 The substandard grade(s) may be disregarded in the computation of a student's GPA if the work was not reflective of the student's present scholastic level of performance.
 Please speak to a counselor for further details.

 What are the consequences of being on probation?

 - You may be unable to register for classes until a student success contract is signed by the student and a counselor

 - Expenses for repeating classes to raise GPA

 Scheduling an Appointment

-If you have any further questions make an appointment with a counselor come in person to the Counseling Department to schedule an appointment or talk to a front desk counselor.
+If you have any further questions contact the Counseling Department to schedule an

 to Counseling Home Page